Pennsylvania Route 191: Wayne County

 PA 191 crosses the Wallenpaupack Creek into Dreher Township in Wayne County and heads into the upper regions of the Pocono Mountains, becoming South Sterling Road and soon reaching an intersection with the northern terminus of PA 423.
-From here, the road turns north into forested areas to the west of the Wallenpaupack Creek, turning east and then north as it passes through the community of South Sterling.
+From here, the road turns north into forested areas to the west of the Wallenpaupack Creek, turning east and then north as it passes through South Sterling.
 The route continues north and passes through Haags Mill, coming to a junction with PA 507.
 Here, PA 507 turns north to form a concurrency with PA 191, heading north on Main Street through wooded areas with some fields and homes to the west of creek.
 The road curves to the north-northeast and intersects the northern terminus of PA 447 in Newfoundland.
 The two routes pass through rural residential and commercial development before PA 507 splits to the northeast and PA 191 heads northwest along East Sterling Road.
-The road passes through more dense forests, heading through the community of East Sterling.
+The road passes through more dense forests, heading through East Sterling.
 The route heads into Sterling Township and becomes Twin Rocks Road, continuing through rural areas and coming to an interchange with I-84.
 Following this interchange, PA 191 heads northwest through woodland with some commercial development before coming to an intersection with PA 196.
 At this point, PA 196 heads north for a concurrency with PA 191 on Easton Turnpike, continuing through rural areas and crossing the West Branch Wallenpaupack Creek into Salem Township.
-The road passes through a mix of farmland and woodland with some homes, coming to an intersection with PA 590 in the community of Hamlin among residential and commercial development.
+The road passes through a mix of farmland and woodland with some homes, coming to an intersection with PA 590 in Hamlin.

 North of here, the two routes run through more farms and woods before PA 196 splits to the north and PA 191 continues northeast on Lake Ariel Highway.
-The road enters Lake Township and heads through wooded areas with some fields and homes, reaching the community of Lake Ariel.
+The road enters Lake Township and heads through wooded areas with some fields and homes, reaching Lake Ariel.
 Here, the route passes west of Lake Ariel before it heads through residential areas and intersects the southern terminus of PA 296, turning to the east.
 PA 191 curves to the northeast and runs through forests with some farm fields and homes, continuing into Cherry Ridge Township.
-The road continues through rural land, passing through the community of Hoadleys.
+The road continues through rural land, passing through Hoadleys.
 Farther northeast, the route crosses into Texas Township, where it makes a turn to the north.